pcamus/weather_balloon_2026/README.md

 ## Software.

 The programming language is MicroPython.
+See software folder.